-- To correct distortion, the camera captures a narrower image area than the area seen when shooting, which crops the image a little and slightly lowers the apparent resolution. - Setting distortion correction may change the angle of view slightly. - The amount of image cropped may vary between still photos and movies. - When you magnify images, distortion correction is not applied to the images displayed. - Images with distortion correction applied will not have the Dust Delete Data (\(\subseteq\)161) appended.
+- To correct distortion, the camera captures a narrower image area than the area seen when shooting, which crops the image a little and slightly lowers the apparent resolution. - Setting distortion correction may change the angle of view slightly. - The amount of image cropped may vary between still photos and movies. - When you magnify images, distortion correction is not applied to the images displayed. - Images with distortion correction applied will not have the Dust Delete Data ( ( 161) appended.

-- For details on lenses you can use to record movies with distortion correction, visit the Canon website. - Distortion is corrected automatically when <\$CN> mode is set to <#> and correction data is registered on the camera.
+- With RF lenses, distortion correction during movie recording is supported. - Distortion is corrected automatically when <SCN> mode is set to <\dip > and correction data is registered on the camera.